 AM: PLAYA ESPUMILLA / BUCANERO

-Espumilla beach is located in northern coast of Santiago Island in James Bay.
-During the last presence the El Niño phenomenon, one of the two lagoons in this site, underwent a process of sedimentation, thus causing the disappearance of a representative colony of flamingos.
-The main attractions are the palosanto forest and the marvelous.
-The beach is an important site for nesting marine turtles.
+Espumilla beach is located on the northern coast of Santiago Island in James Bay.
+During the last presence of the El Niño phenomenon, one of the two lagoons in this site, underwent a process of sedimentation, thus causing the disappearance of a representative colony of flamingos.
+The main attractions are the palosanto forest and the nesting of baby turtles.

-DAY 6: WEDNESDAY GALAPAGOS CRUISE RABIDA / CHINESE HAT
+DAY 6 WEDNESDAY: RABIDA ISLAND / CHINESE HAT

-Rábida Island is unique because the red color of the rocks and sand.
-The volcanic material in this island is very porous and external factors as rain, salt water, and sea breeze have acted as an oxidizing agent.
+Rabida Island is unique due to the red color that colours all rocks and sand.
+The volcanic material in this island is very porous and external factors as rain, salty water, and sea breeze have acted as an oxidizing agent.

-A short walk along a trail lead you to a coastal lagoon behind the beach which permits you to observe the land birds such as finches, doves, yellow warblers, and mocking birds.
+A short walk along a trail leads you to a coastal lagoon behind the beach which permits you to observe the land birds such as finches, doves, yellow warblers, and mockingbirds.
 At the lagoon there is a colony of flamingos.

 PM: CHINESE HAT